-With only a few weeks to spare before the November 5, 2024, presidential election, 3 Petitioners demand that this Court require approximately 11,000 registered Washoe County voters prove their eligibility to vote based solely on their names appearing in the USPS National Change 4 5 of Address ("NCOA") database.
+With just weeks to spare before the November 5, 2024, presidential election, Petitioners demand that this Court require 19,740 registered Clark County voters to prove their eligibility to vote solely because their names "appear[] to be listed in" the USPS National Change of Address ("NCOA") database.
 Petitioners' requested relief would violate state and federal law.
-Under federal law, county clerks may not conduct list maintenance using NCOA data within 90 6 7 days of an election, and that "quiet period" began weeks ago, on August 7, 2024.1 Under state law, 8 petitioners may challenge the residency of an individual Nevada voter only if the petitioners have 9 "personal knowledge" that the challenged voter has in fact abandoned their residence in a jurisdiction and lost their eligibility to vote there.2 Petitioners all but concede they lack this 10 personal knowledge, acknowledging that they filed these challenges based solely on systematic 12 NCOA matching.
-In fact, they do not offer any single instance in among the thousands of voters 13 they have challenged where they have actual, personal knowledge that the voter challenged has 14 abandoned their residency.
-Indeed, one voter the petitioners challenged in another Nevada county has already explained to that county's clerk that he requested mail forwarding because he is 15 "married to an Active-Duty Air Force member" who was called to serve overseas.
-And service 16 abroad in our nation's armed forces is one of many permissible reasons why a lawfully registered 18 Nevada voter might need to forward their mail on an indefinite basis, which is exactly why Nevada 19 and federal law bar the use of NCOA data alone to alter a voter's registration status this close to 20 an election.3
+Under federal law, county clerks may not conduct list maintenance based on NCOA data within 90 days of an election, and that "quiet period" began weeks ago, on August 7, 2024.2 Under state law, petitioners may challenge the residency of an individual Nevada voter only if the petitioners have "personal knowledge" that the challenged voter has in fact abandoned their residence in a jurisdiction and lost their eligibility to vote there.3 Petitioners all but concede they lack this personal knowledge, acknowledging that they filed these challenges based solely on systematic NCOA matching.
+In fact, they do not allege that they have actual, firsthand knowledge that a single voter among the thousands they have challenged has abandoned their residence.
+By contrast, one voter the Petitioners challenged in another Nevada county has already explained to that county's clerk that he requested mail forwarding because he is "married to an Active-Duty Air Force member" who was called to serve overseas.
+Service abroad in our nation's armed forces is just one of many permissible reasons why a lawfully registered Nevada voter might need to forward their mail on an indefinite basis, which is exactly why Nevada and federal law bar the use of NCOA data alone to alter a voter's registration status this close to an election.5